Liu Yuning: 2020–2022

 In 2020, Liu performed his new single "Talking about Love" (你说爱情啊) at Chinese Top Ten Music Awards, where he also won the All-rounded Artist of the Year award, the People's Choice Singer Award, and the Media Recommended Album for Ten.

 In 2021, Liu and Modern Brothers' 5 years contract with YY ended.
-They chose to leave the company, and Liu created his own artist studio with a few staffs to manage his solo works.
+They chose to leave the company, and Liu created his own artist studio with a few staff to manage his solo works.
 On March 21, Liu became the first Chinese pop singer to sing a Chinese theme song for Disney with the song "Magical Surprise" (奇妙的惊喜) for the 5th anniversary of Shanghai Disneyland.
 In October, Liu returned as a regular member in season three of Shanghai TV's music show Singing with Legends, where he teamed up with Penny Tai.
 In November, Liu again won the All-rounded Artist of the Year award, the Internet Influential Male Singer award, and the Most Popular EP award for his second EP "Listen∙Ning" at the Chinese Top Ten Music Awards.
 Liu also released more than 30 OSTs for various TV series, movies, documentaries, and video games, including "Heavenly Questions" (天问) for the TV series Word of Honor, which won topped Tencent Music UNI Chart for three consecutive weeks.

 In the summer of 2022, Liu released "Looking for you", the theme song for the TV series Love Between Fairy and Devil, which won him 4 consecutive champions in TenCent Music Billboard.
 Besides his music career, he gained growing recognition for acting through dramas.
 His popular roles included Hei Yanjing in TV series Ultimate Note, Hao Du in TV series The Long Ballad, and Bai Choufei in drama Heroes.
 Liu continued to regularly livestream on his Weibo page, where each session can last for 2–5 hours.
 He mentioned that livestream is a bridge for him to sing and communicate with his fans.
 He mostly performs live without his band members too as they're now focusing on family, but the group hasn't disbanded and they're still close to each other, hence his introduction will always be "Modern Brother's Liu Yuning."